The International Bankers Charitable Trust

 Governance: The Company is governed by a Court of Assistants consisting of:

-• Master (elected annually, typically serves June/July to the following year)
+- Master (elected annually, typically serves from installation to the following year)

 The Court typically meets four times per year.

-• Clerk and CEO: Carole Seawert (responsible for efficient running of the Company and serves as Secretary of the charitable trust)
+Administration: Carole Seawert serves as Clerk and CEO, responsible for efficient running of the Company and serving as Secretary of the charitable trust.

 Other Standing Committees: Associates Committee, Communications Committee, Events Committee, Finance Committee, Membership Committee, and Livery Committee.

-Strategic Priorities: As articulated by the current leadership, the priority is “helping underprivileged young people by increasing financial literacy, supporting education, raising aspirations for education and employment, and improving the likelihood of employment.”
+Strategic Priorities: The organisation's priority is “helping underprivileged young people by increasing financial literacy, supporting education, raising aspirations for education and employment, and improving the likelihood of employment.”
 The organisation also supports the Lord Mayor's Appeal and other historic City of London charities.

 How to Apply